fishaudio/fish-diffusion/docs/pages/config.md

 ## Preprocessing
 Preprocessing config currently includes two components: `text_features_extractor` and `pitch_extractor.`

-Stable feature extractors are `HubertSoft` and `ChineseHubertSoft.` Although there is a `Chinese` in the second one, it works on multilingual and outperforms the vanilla one.
+Stable feature extractors are `HubertSoft`, `ChineseHubertSoft`, and `ContentVec`.
+Although there is a `Chinese` in the second one, it works on multilingual and outperforms the vanilla one.

 To extract the pitch, you can choose `ParselMouthPitchExtractor` or `CrepePitchExtractor`.
 ParselMouth is good enough in most cases, and it's literally 100x faster than Crepe.
 However, in some edge cases, Crepe is more robust and stable.
 For more results, see [Pitch Extractors](https://github.com/fishaudio/fish-diffusion/wiki/Pitch-Extractors).